Xavier vs. Oakland: Odds, spread, over/under - November 27

 Xavier vs. Oakland: Odds, spread, over/under and other Vegas lines - November 27

-The Xavier Musketeers (4-2) will be trying to build on a three-game home winning run when squaring off against the Oakland Golden Grizzlies (3-3) on Monday, November 27, 2023 at Cintas Center.
-It airs at 6:30 PM ET on Fox Sports 1.
+The Xavier Musketeers (4-2) look to extend a three-game home winning stretch when hosting the Oakland Golden Grizzlies (3-3) on Monday, November 27, 2023 at 6:30 PM ET.

-You will take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Xavier vs. Oakland matchup in this article.
+In this article, you will take a look at odds and spreads for the Xavier vs. Oakland matchup across multiple sportsbooks.

 Xavier vs. Oakland Game Info